drive/aurelia-widgets/README.md

+## NOTE: This Library is no longer actively maintained.
+### Some of the controls listed below have been removed.
+### Each time we remove the major version will be bumped.

 Aurelia-Widgets

 A widget library for the Aurelia Javascript Framework.
 It is bootstrap-oriented, in that these widgets have the layout and class necessary for bootstrap styling.